SamuelGarrattIqa/helm_upgrade_logs/README.md

 After the `helm_upgrade_logs` command put any options that would normally add after `helm upgrade`.

+This library waits for logs to start in pods for 90 seconds or controlled by environment variable `helm_upgrade_logs_log_start`.
+After that it waits 35 seconds for logs to start in pods after the first one.
+This is controlled by environment variable `helm_upgrade_logs_pod_start`

 To test a chart showing it logs, in a similar way run
 ```bash
 helm_test_logs redis
 ```

+### Aside bash script

-This also has a bash script which can be used directly.
-E.g., to install `nginx` from the chart `bitnami/nginx`.
+This also has a bash script which can be used directly although it will probably not work on CI and also does not close background processes so not ideal.

+However if you do want to try it, to install `nginx` from the chart `bitnami/nginx` run

 ```
 curl -s https://raw.githubusercontent.com/SamuelGarrattIqa/helm_upgrade_logs/main/bin/helm_upgrade_logs.sh | bash -s -- --install nginx bitnami/nginx
 ```

+## TODO
+* Make library handle `n`, `--namespace` from helm command

 ## Development